shaungallagher/derived-attributes/README.md

 * `total_vendor_count`: The number of vendors across all businesses.
 * `max_budget_only_contract`: The highest budget for vendors with a contract.
-* `avg_used_budget`: The average percentage of the monthly budget that has been unused.
+* `median_used_budget`: The median percentage of the monthly budget that has been used.

 One approach to computing these derived values might be to normalize the data, create two-dimensional representations via database tables or data frames, then query and aggregate the data using tools like SQL or Pandas.